-Searching for the right headphones is always a complicated task that you are expected to undergo especially if you love music but once you find the right headphones for you, you know that there is no need to search for a new one.
-The time will come however when your headphones will act up and you have to repair it as soon as you can.
+Searching for the right headphones is always a complicated task that you are expected to undergo especially if you love music, but once you find the right headphones for you, you know that there is no need to search for a new one.
+The time will come, however, when your headphones will act up, and you have to repair it as soon as you can.

-Before you become highly frustrated because you do not know what to do and before you shell out a huge amount of money to purchase new headphones, remember that there is one more option that you can try and that is to troubleshoot the headphones on your own.
+Before you become highly frustrated because you do not know what to do and before you shell out a considerable amount of money to purchase new headphones, remember that there is one more option that you can try and that is to troubleshoot the headphones on your own.

-You may be thinking that you will only damage your headphones further if you would try to repair it on your own but then again, if your headphones are already damaged, do you still have anything to lose?
-Besides, the simple things that you can do might actually restore the sound in the other ear so you will have working headphones again.
+You may be thinking that you will only damage your headphones further if you would try to repair it on your own but then again if your headphones are already damaged, do you still have anything to lose?
+Besides, the simple things that you can do might restore the sound in the other ear so you will have working headphones again.

 Try to locate the source of the problem

 Why do you think did one of the headphones stop working?
 This may be because of the cable.
 If in case you have not checked yet, you may want to try bending some parts of the cable.
-If sound is restored, this means that it is the cable that is causing the problem.
-If the headphones will allow you to fix the cable, this is what you should focus on now.
+If the sound is restored, this means that it is the cable that is causing the problem.
+If the headphones will allow you to fix the wire, this is what you should focus on now.

-If the cable is attached to the headphones, you have the option to bring it to a technician who can make it work for you but if you have basic knowledge of how you can make the cable work again, you can start working on that too.
+If the cable is attached to the headphones, you have the option to bring it to a technician who can make it work for you, but if you have basic knowledge of how you can make the cable work again, you can start working on that too.

 Now that you have checked out both the cable and the plug and both of them do not seem to be causing the problem, what may be another possible cause?
-The earpiece may be your issue.
+The earpiece maybe your issue.
 If you have an extra earpiece, you may want to attach that to the cable of your headphones.
-If it suddenly works then you know that the earpiece is the problem.
+If it suddenly works then, you know that the earpiece is the problem.

 Fixing the Issues